Mobile App Scalability: Key Factors for Long-Term Success

 1. Start with Scalability in Mind

-vertical and horizontal scaling
+vertical and horizontal scalability in mobile app development

-There are 2 types of scalability in mobile app development vertical and horizontal.
+There are 2 types of scalability in mobile app development: vertical and horizontal.
 Bear with me while I am digging deep into both explaining every little detail.

 Vertical scalability